simplymichael/smart-form-validator/README.md

 **Notes:**:
 - For a rule to be enforced, there must be a validator defined to enforce its constraints.
 - We can create custom validators that make use of the available rules or that define their own rules.
+  See the [Creating custom validators](#creating-custom-validators) section for more.

+### Effects
+An Effect represents an action to be taken based on the outcome of a field's validatiion.
+We can, for example, use an effect to display hints to the user as they enter values into a field, to disable the submit button and prevent the form from being submitted unless every other field has valid input, or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.

+## Customizing Smart Form Validator
+Smart Form Validator is easy to customize.
+- We can create custom rules.
+- We can create custom validators for those rules or for any of the default-supported rules.
+- And we can create custom effects to respond to the result of validation.

-#### Creating validators
+### Creating custom validators
-A validator is just a function that is called to, well, *validate* the data entered into a field The validator function is passed the following positional arguments in order:
+A validator is a function that is called to, well, *validate* the data entered into a field.
+The validator function is passed the following positional arguments in order:
 1. **`value`:** the data entered by the user into the field.
 2. **`rule`:** an object containing the rules specified for that field.